Suske1956/PressureDrop/README.md

 on your platform.
 Start from cli with: python PresDrControl.py

-The current version is very basic and presents values in SI units and scientific notation.
+The current version (1.0) is very basic and presents values in SI units and scientific notation.
 Calculation methods used: laminar flow, Blasius, Colebrook-White.
-In future version I want to add additional output, and the possibility to include fittings.
+In version 1.1 including fittings in the pipeline will be added.

 I appreciate any suggestion.